rageworx/fltk-custom/README.CMake.txt

    and use X11 for their window operations otherwise, but keep using Cairo and Pango - see README.Wayland.txt.

+OPTION_WAYLAND_ONLY - default OFF
+   In conjunction with OPTION_USE_WAYLAND, restricts FLTK to support the Wayland backend only.

 OPTION_ABI_VERSION - default EMPTY
    Use a numeric value corresponding to the FLTK ABI version you want to build in the form 1xxyy for FLTK 1.x.y (xx and yy with leading zeroes).